ruuda/claxon/readme.md

 I suspect that this is partly due the fact that most decoders are written in C.
 I thought I'd try and write a decoder in a safe language: Rust.
 Video codecs can be quite complex, and nowadays CPU decoding is not all that common any more.
-Therefore, I decided to first try and write a decoder for a codec that I love and use on a daily basis: FLAC.
+Therefore, I decided to first try and write a decoder for an audio codec that I love and use on a daily basis: FLAC.

 It is licensed under the [GNU General Public License][gplv3].